cloudflare/terraform-provider-cloudflare/docs/data-sources/notification_policy_webhooks.md

 - `id` (String) The unique identifier of a webhook
 - `last_failure` (String) Timestamp of the last time an attempt to dispatch a notification to this webhook failed.
 - `last_success` (String) Timestamp of the last time Cloudflare was able to successfully dispatch a notification using this webhook.
+- `name` (String) The name of the webhook destination.
+This will be included in the request body when you receive a webhook notification.
+- `secret` (String) Optional secret that will be passed in the `cf-webhook-auth` header when dispatching generic webhook notifications or formatted for supported destinations.
+Secrets are not returned in any API response body.
+- `type` (String) Type of webhook endpoint.
+- `url` (String) The POST endpoint to call when dispatching a notification.

 <a id="nestedatt--filter"></a>
 ### Nested Schema for `filter`